michidk/FakeMCServer/README.md

 ![image](http://www.directupload.net/file/d/3639/5e5v7gig_png.htm)

-A Fake MinecraftServer, that shows a motd, a fake playerlist, a kickmessage, a player and a version.
+A Fake MinecraftServer, that shows the fullowing messages:
+* motd
+* version
+* maxplayers
+* playerlist
+* kickmessage
 You can customize all messages.